Arm sleeves have many benefits, such as protecting against sunburn and the cold and reducing arm fatigue, but they actually are called various things.

 ・Arm cover: With compression, with little compression, or without compression

-It is true that in sports where you use your arms a lot, compression can make it easier to move your arms, but if you wear it for a long time, it can become increasingly uncomfortable .
-Perhaps it's psychological stress, but the tightness can gradually become stressful, and the stress can actually make you feel tired.
+It's true that in sports where you use your arms a lot, compression makes it easier to move your arms, but if you wear it for a long time, it can become uncomfortable .
+Perhaps it's psychological stress, but the tightness gradually becomes stressful, and that stress can actually make you feel tired.
+(In my case, it feels like the blood is being cut off, and it starts to hurt.)

-So unless you are absolutely certain that stronger compression is better, we recommend trying out something with less or no compression, and if you decide you want more compression, then going for something stronger may be less stressful.
+So, unless you are absolutely certain that stronger compression is better, we recommend that you try out something with less or no compression, and if you decide you want more compression, then going for something stronger may be less stressful.

-We also carry ultra-light (approximately 24g) arm sleeves that are not too tight, so if you're interested, please take a look at our product page.
+If you are interested, please take a look at our product page.